lsst/dp0-2_lsst_io/tutorials-examples/portal-4.rst

 Step 1.
 Execute the ADQL query
 ===============================

 1.1.
-Log into the Portal Aspect.
+Log into the Portal Aspect then click on the "DP0.2 Catalogs" Tab in the top menu.

 1.2.
-By default, you will see the "UI assisted" view.
-On the upper right, click on "Edit ADQL."
+By default, you will see the "UI assisted" view on the upper right, click on "Edit ADQL."

 1.3.
 Enter the following ADQL code into the “ADQL Query” box: